lvcabral/brs-engine/docs/limitations.md

-# BrightScript Emulator Limitations
+# BrightScript Engine Current Limitations

-This emulator is still in **beta** stage, this way, there are several features from the **BrightScript** language and components that are not supported, or partially supported, some are planned to be implemented, others will stay as mock objects (for compatibility), and some are considered out of scope of this project.
+There are several features from the **BrightScript** language and components that are still not supported, or just partially supported, some are planned to be implemented, others will stay as mock objects (for compatibility), and some are considered out of scope of this project.
 Below is the current list of those limitations:

 ## In Scope (to be developed/fixed in future releases)